Corinthian's mortal sin. Tense, Róger Guedes missed a penalty. 0 to 0. Decision was left to the infernal Bombonera - Prisma

 The move touched the psychological side of the team.
 Frustrated the crowd.
 The Boca Juniors team noticed and advanced their marking.
 And had the best chance to score.

-That’s when Raul Gustavo couldn’t get away and Benedetto hit a beautiful kick, first time.
+That’s when Raul Gustavo couldn’t get away and Benedetto hit a beautiful shot, first time.
 Cássio made a wonderful, cinematic save in the 47th minute.

 At halftime, Vítor Pereira knew that Fagner would not be able to return for the second half.
 And he tried to improvise Bruno Méndez on the side.
 His team started to play with three defenders.